Dates as data

 Storing dates in YEAR, MONTH, DAY format helps remove this ambiguity.
 Let’s look at this issue a bit closer.

-If Excel was to be believed, this person had been collecting bugs in 2010, 2014, 2015 and 2017 even though it is stated that the data was gathered in the summer of 2001.
+When interpreted in Excel, it appears that the observations had been recorded in 2010, 2014, 2015 and 2017 even though our records state that the data was gathered in 2001.

 Entering dates in one cell is helpful but due to the fact that the spreadsheet programmes may interpret and save the data in different ways (doing that somewhat behind the scenes), there is a better practice.